 Is health during work important to you?

-- Get a preventive STD test four times a year.
+- Get a preventive STD test regularly.
 Getting tested is confidential and free at Spot46.

 - Always get tested after having unsafe sex or after a broken condom.